Farrrrland/RollPacker/README.md

 ```

 ### Option #2: Build your own environment based on ROLL.
-`RollPacker` is build on [ROLL](https://github.com/alibaba/ROLL).
+`RollPacker` is built on [ROLL](https://github.com/alibaba/ROLL).
 So you can follow ROLL's [set up instructions](https://github.com/alibaba/ROLL?tab=readme-ov-file#-get-started) to build your own environment for the **RLVR Pipeline**.

-## Recommanded Configurations
+## Recommended Configurations
-To visualize full metrics, we recommand you to use your [Weights&Biases](https://wandb.ai/) account (which is free to register) and add your configurations in each `yaml` as following:
+To visualize full metrics, we recommend you to use your [Weights&Biases](https://wandb.ai/) account (which is free to register) and add your configurations in each `yaml` as following:

 ```yaml
 track_with: wandb